Communication-Efficient Federated Linear and Deep Generalized Canonical Correlation Analysis: Proposed Approach

 where $\texttt{svd}(\cdot,'\texttt{econ}')$ means the thin SVD, see \cite[Lemma 1]{lyu2020nonlinear} for a proof.
 Note that in the linear case, $\cQ( \X_i; \btheta_i^{(r+1)} )=\X_i\Q_i$ is often centered for all $i$ via pre-processing and thus $\bm 1^\T\bm G/J=\bm 0$ is not needed.
 The above update boils down to the same update in \eqref{eq:oldGupdate}.

-The algorithm in \eqref{eq:generalalgo} can be implemented in the following distributed manner: \begin{mdframed}
+The algorithm in \eqref{eq:generalalgo} can be implemented in the following distributed manner: \begin{mdframed} -1\baselineskip

-\end{mdframed} In each iteration of the algorithm, a node communicates its transformed view of size $\cO(JK)$ to the server, and the server broadcasts common representation $\bm G$ of size $\cO(JK)$ to each node.
-In big data analytics, this is economical only when $K$ is very small.
-However, for moderate $K$ and large $J$, e.g., $J=1,000,000$ and $K=300$---which is not uncommon in large-scale data analytics like multilingual embedding \cite{fu2017scalable,fu2018efficient}---about $1.2$GB of data needs to be exchanged between each node and the server in each iteration, if double precision is used for real numbers.
+\end{mdframed} {In each iteration, a node communicates its transformed view ${\cal Q}(\X_i;\bm \theta_i^{(r+1)})$ to the server.
+Note that the transmission needs $\cO(JKq_{\rm full})$ bits, where $q_{\rm full}$ is the number of bits used to represent a real number in a full-resolution floating point system (typically, $q_{\rm full}=32$ or higher).
+The server broadcasts common representation $\bm G$ to each node, which costs $\cO(JKq_{\rm full})$ bits. } In big data analytics, {such information exchange is often not affordable.
+Consider a case where $J=1,000,000$ and $K=300$}---which is not uncommon in large-scale data analytics like multilingual embedding \cite{fu2017scalable,fu2018efficient}. {Then, about} $1.2$GB of data needs to be exchanged between each node and the server in each iteration, if double precision {(i.e., $q_{\rm full}=32$)} is used for real numbers.
 This is already costly, let alone the fact that the algorithm often runs for hundreds of iterations.